Endotrivial modules for finite groups via homotopy theory: Proof of Theorem

-\begin{proof} This is well known, and follows from \cite[Thm.~2.1]{BBC09} and \cite[Lem.~2.6]{MT07}, but since it is among the few ``classical'' representation theory facts that we use, it makes sense to give a direct proof.
-(We also remark that finite dimensionality is not used, and could be deduced a posteriori from Theorem~\ref{main}.): Let $M$ be our Sylow-trivial module, and recall that $M$ is a direct summand of $M\downarrow_S^G\uparrow^G_S$, since the composite of the $kG$--map $M \to M\downarrow_S\uparrow^G = kG \otimes_{kS} M$, $m \mapsto \sum_{g_i \in G/S} g_i \otimes g_i^{-1}m$, and the $kG$--map $M\downarrow_S\uparrow^G \to M$, $g\otimes m \mapsto gm$, is multiplication by $|G:S|$, which is a unit in $k$.
-(See also e.g., \cite[Cor.~3.6.10]{benson91}, where the blanket assumption that all modules are finitely generated is not being used.)
+\begin{proof} This is well known, and follows by \cite[Thm.~2.1]{BBC09} and \cite[Lem.~2.6]{MT07}, but since it is among the few ``classical'' representation theory facts used, we give a direct proof.
+Let $M$ be our Sylow-trivial module, and recall that $M$ is a direct summand of $M\downarrow_S^G\uparrow^G_S$, since the composite of the $kG$--map $M \to M\downarrow_S\uparrow^G = kG \otimes_{kS} M$, $m \mapsto \sum_{g_i \in G/S} g_i \otimes g_i^{-1}m$, and the $kG$--map $M\downarrow_S\uparrow^G \to M$, $g\otimes m \mapsto gm$, is multiplication by $|G:S|$, which is a unit in $k$.
+(See also e.g., \cite[Cor.~3.6.10]{benson91}, where the standing finitely generated assumption is not being used.)
 By assumption $M\downarrow_S \cong k \oplus (\mbox{proj})$, so $M$ is a summand of $k\uparrow_S^G \oplus (\mbox{proj})$.
-As explained in \cite[Lem.~3.1]{rickard97}, any $kG$--module, also infinite dimensional, can be written as a direct sum of a projective module and a module without projective summands, and by \cite[Lem.~3.2]{rickard97} this decomposition respects direct sums.
-This shows that $M \cong N \oplus P$, with $N$ a non-projective direct summand of $k\uparrow_S^G$.
-But then $N$ furthermore has to be indecomposable, since otherwise it cannot be Sylow-trivial.
+As explained in \cite[Lem.~3.1]{rickard97}, any $kG$--module, also infinite dimensional, can be written as a direct sum of a projective module and a module without projective summands, and the non-projective part is unique up to isomorphism.
+Furthermore, by \cite[Lem.~3.2]{rickard97}, this decomposition respects direct sums.
+This shows that $M \cong N \oplus P$, with $N$ a non-projective direct summand of $k\uparrow_S^G$ which is uniquely determined, up to isomorphism.
+Furthermore, $N$ has to be indecomposable, since otherwise it cannot be Sylow-trivial.